tatumamckinnis/DNA/README.md

 ## Part 3: More Benchmarking and Analysis

-In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you benchmarked the `StringStrand` and `StringBuilderStrand` implementations of the `IDnaStrand` interface using the `standardBenchmark` and `newBenchmark` methods within the `main` method of `DNABenchmark`.
+In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you benchmarked the complexity of the `cutAndSplice` method of the `IDnaStrand` interface using two implementations of that interface provided in the starter code: `StringStrand` and `StringBuilderStrand`.
+You did this using the main method of `DNABenchmark`.
 Review the details there for how to run these benchmarks and what they mean.

-Now that you have completed your implementation of `LinkStrand`, you will need to run the `main` method of `DNABenchmark` two additional times: once using `standardBenchmark` and once using `newBenchmark`.
-Again use the `ecoli.txt` file.
+Now that you have completed your implementation of `LinkStrand`, you should run the  `DNABenchmark` using the `LinkStrand` implementation of the `IDnaStrand` interface.
+Again use the `ecoli_small.txt` file.
 Remember to save your results.
-Once you finish, you should have a total of 6 benchmark results: one for each combination of the implementations (`StringStrand`, `StringBuilderStrand`, and `LinkStrand`) and benchmarks (`standardBenchmark` and `newBenchmark`).
+Once you finish, you should have a total of 3 benchmark results: one for each of the three implementations (`StringStrand`, `StringBuilderStrand`, and `LinkStrand`).

 Recall that `DNABenchmark` simulates a splicing experiment with DNA data.
 The complexity of the `StringStrand` and `StringBuilderStrand` implementations was discussed earlier in [Part 1](#part-1-running-dnabenchmark-profiling-analysis).
 Expand below for some discussion of the complexity using the `LinkStrand` implementation.